Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 I hesitated, wondering if my impulsive decision had been correct.
 “I needed everyone’s input on this.
 You aren’t crew, but you’re with us for a while so I figured you’d want to be involved.”

 “Very,” came the reply.
 There was a long silence.
 I almost thought that she had disconnected, then she spoke.
 “Are you going to do it?”

-I had figured what it was, but I decided not to acknowledge.
+I had assumed that was what she had meant, but I decided not to acknowledge.
 “No. I’ve already stepped in enough since getting here; I’m not going to get myself further into whatever is going on.”

-“Probably a good idea.”
-There was another pause.
-“What does your crew think.”
+There was a pause.
+“What does your crew think?”